AlexPoone/AlexPoone/README.md

 "Whoever fights monsters should see to it that in the process he does not become a monster."
 Assume good faith.
-Respect others. **<ins>Don't burn bridges</ins>** (there may not be a second chance).
+Respect others. **<ins>Don't burn bridges</ins>** (there may not be a second chance, please drop your hubris).

 **Strong mentality:** Put your eggs in as many baskets as possible.
 Contrary to popular belief, you'll not become a 'Jack of all trades, master of none' as this promotes lateral thinking.
 Plus, this reduces your dependence on people: you develop a mindset that you can wake up <ins>anywhere</ins> and get straight to work.